Logic-Git/Portfolio/README.md

 # Introduction
-Welcome to my Data Science Portfolio!
-This repository showcases a selection of my data science projects, demonstrating my skills and competencies in the field.
+Welcome to my Portfolio!
+This repository showcases a selection of my data science/analytics projects, demonstrating my skills and competencies in the field.
 Each directory within this repository contains a distinct project I've worked on.

 For example, the **NLP-Contextual-Analysis** directory houses an NLP project focused on contextual analysis.